ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 For Time Crisis 4 and Razing Storm, press Trigger to start calibration.
 Except the center target, you should shoot each target at a little further from the outermost ring toward the screen edge to get the correct calibration.
 For Deadstorm Pirates, press Home+Trigger to start calibration, just shoot at the center of each target.

 Press Touchpad North to retry, or press Touchpad West to confirm, then Touchpad North to go back to title screen.
 Press Back button to select menu items and start a new game.
-Make sure the Controller is set to Motion Controller No.7.
+Make sure the player controller is set to Motion Controller No.7.
 When necessary, press Ctrl-F11 to switch to gamepad mode to navigate the menu or change settings, then press Ctrl-F11 to switch back to PS Move mode when ready.

 After calibration, you can uncheck Show PS Move Cursor in I/O configuration.
 Optionally hide the Windows cursor by [nomousy](https://www.autohotkey.com/board/topic/2083-nomousy-disablehide-your-mouse-pointer-cmd/) ([download](https://www.pconlife.com/download/otherfile/438390/e6bd23aa62d488b7c63344cc59d017a9/)).